 Quiet your feelings and still the mind.
 Look within.
 The answers will appear when you will have accepted yourself completely.
 The High Priestess is a call to know thyself and build patience.

 We cannot stress this enough.
-This card is a sign to listen to your intuition and follow your gut feeling.
+This card is a sign to listen to your intuition and follow your gut feeling, a silent invitation to be still and know.

 Do not actively interfere before you’ve seen the entire picture.
 Avoid conflicts, ultimatums, and extremities because there may be some unknown element to the equation.